 Starting Procedure

 Since cold air is richer in oxygen than warm air, cold engine starts are an oxygen-rich environment.
-Conversely, the engine under these conditions is described as suffering from a lean condition.
+Conversely, the engine under these conditions suffers from a lean condition.
 Lean means the gas component of the mix is insufficient.

-And so since cold engine starts naturally offers the engine greater oxygen we need to adjust the mix so that the ratio is back in line with the optimum 14.7 to 1 AFR ratio.
+And since cold engine starts naturally offers the engine greater oxygen, we need to adjust the mix so that the ratio is back in line with the optimum 14.7 to 1 AFR ratio.

 Adjustment is handled differently by different engines.
-Some do it automatically and others require the operator to manually adjust.
+Some do it automatically, and others require the operator to adjust manually.

-The approach to adjusting is also handled differently by different engine makers, some add extra gas while others restrict airflow to the engine, it’s known as a choke.
+The adjusting approach is also handled differently by different engine makers; some add extra gas while others restrict airflow to the engine; it’s known as a choke.
 More oxygen means we need to add more gas.

 Fresh Gas

-Just before we get to diagnosing the choke I should point out how important and fresh gas is and how common stale gas is.
-Especially in engines that lay idle for long periods.
-As said modern gas is blended and goes stale surprisingly quickly and depending on where it’s stored it may go stale within as little as a month.
+Just before we get to diagnosing the choke, I should point out how important fresh gas is and how common stale gas is, especially in engines that lay idle for long periods.
+As said, modern gas is blended and goes stale surprisingly quickly, and depending on where it’s stored, it may go stale within as little as a month.
 If your ATV has been sitting idle for some time, expect a fuel issue as the root cause.

-Draining old gas and refilling with fresh consider adding a fuel stabilizer which will keep the gas fresh for about a year.
+Draining old gas and refilling with fresh, consider adding a fuel stabilizer to keep the gas fresh for about a year.

 Choke Diagnosis

-Choke diagnosis consists of first checking the correct starting procedure is being used and if so, is the choke system working correctly?
-I like to check the air filter early in the troubleshooting procedure, removing the filter and attempting to start the engine is a fast way to eliminate it as a possible issue.
+Choke diagnosis consists of first checking whether the correct starting procedure is being used and, if so, if the choke system is working correctly.
+I like to check the air filter early in the troubleshooting procedure; removing the filter and attempting to start the engine is a fast way to eliminate it as a possible issue.

-Then I’ll move on and run the following tests.
+Then I’ll move on and run the following checks.

-Is Choke Working Correctly? – I understand this can be difficult to answer and will require some stripping to access carburetor etc., but I got you covered, there’s a shortcut known as the “Gas shot.”
+Is Choke Working Correctly? – I understand this can be difficult to answer and will require some stripping to access the carburetor, etc., but I got you covered; there’s a shortcut known as the “Gas shot.”

 Gas Shot – The gas shot test is a simple test where we pour fresh gas into the cylinder.
 The gas shot test is an elimination round and answers many questions very quickly.
 I use it in the workshop all the time.
 The idea is simple, and here it is: